-Quirky little eatery serving excellent authentic home-style Chinese food with flair.
+Quirky little eatery serving excellent home-style Chinese food with a bit of flair.

 - Delivery: from £1.80

 Where to grab some cheap grub in Glasgow

 We've picked out some of Glasgow's best restaurants to head to if you're trying to save a penny or two.
 These guys are proof that you don't have to spend a fortune in Glasgow to get a truly good feed.
 Simple ingredients, friendly staff and good vibes…